 Autumn in the Chilterns Countryside is when the woodlands and hedgerows reveal a magnificent kaleidoscope of colour.
 The National Trust sites in the Chilterns offer some of the best places in England to see the golden glow of autumn as it unfolds in all its glory.

-In the ancient woodlands surrounding this former Tudor palace beeches and oaks mingle with sweet and horse chestnuts to present a glorious canopy of rich autumn foliage.
-The yellow and strawberry-red leaves of the native cherry and whitebeam create a patchwork carpet on the woodland floor.
+In the ancient woodlands surrounding this former Tudor palace beeches and oaks mingle with sweet and horse chestnuts.
+The result is a glorious canopy of rich autumn foliage.
+The yellow and strawberry-red leaves of the native cherry and whitebeam create a patchwork carpet for you to walk through.

 The wild garden is the focus of autumn colour with a range of ornamental trees and shrubs.
 Further afield, the amelanchiers and azaleas are particularly spectacular, and for those with a sweet tooth the bumper crops of blackberries on the estate walks are a juicy treat.